BeamNG/Blender-JBeam-Editor/docs/user/user_docs.md

 #### Batch Node Renaming
 You can also rename a bunch of nodes quickly, by renaming nodes under a naming scheme!

 1. In the *JBeam* UI, inside the *Batch Node Renaming* panel, in the *Naming Scheme* input box, type in the node name scheme where the '#' character will be replaced by the *Node Index*.
-For example, naming scheme "#rr" will produce node names like "1rr", "2rr", "3rr", etc. I also recommend to enable *Affect Node References* under the *Settings* panel to rename the references to the node like in beams, triangles, quads, etc. Then press the "Start" button and nodes you click will be renamed.
+For example, naming scheme "#rr" will produce node names like "1rr", "2rr", "3rr", etc. Don't forget if required to enable *Affect Node References* under the *Settings* panel.
+Then press the "Start" button and nodes you click will be renamed.
 The *Node Index* shows you what the next node will be renamed to.
 You can also adjust this number if you need to.

 <br>